exercism/x86-64-assembly/concepts/interfacing-with-c-types/about.md

 fn(example_arr); // this is a function that passes a pointer (int64_t *) to the beginning of the array as argument
 ```

-Each element in an array has the size of the type pointed by this array pointer.
+Each element in an array has the size of the array's element type.
-So `example_arr` defined above, for example, has 3 elements of 8 bytes each, which is 24 bytes in total.
+The `example_arr` defined above, for example, has 3 elements of 8 bytes each, which is 24 bytes in total.

-Since the array typically has no indication of its length, a separate value is usually necessary to indicate the number of elements in the array.
+Because arrays do not store their length, a separate value is usually necessary to indicate the number of elements unless a sentinel value marks the end.

 ### Strings